freelawproject/inception/README.md

 The service is optimized to handle two main use cases:
 - Embedding search queries: Quick, CPU-based processing for short search queries
-- Embedding court opinions: GPU-accelerated processing for longer legal documents, with intelligent text chunking to maintain context
+- Embedding court opinions: NVIDIA CUDA GPU-accelerated processing for longer legal documents, with intelligent text chunking to maintain context

 ## Features